GREAT SMILES ARE BUILT ON HEALTHY GUMS

 The last five years have shown that periodontal health can have a major impact on a patient’s general health.
-A chronic bacterial infection, periodontal disease can lead to a higher incidence of bacteria in the bloodstream, circulating to various organs of the body.
+Periodontal disease, a chronic bacterial infection, can lead to a higher incidence of bacteria in the bloodstream, circulating to various organs of the body.
 These bacteria can then bind with blood platelets and cause an increase in clot formation in arteries and tissues.
-Those with periodontal disease have a higher risk factor with the following diseases.
+Those with periodontal disease are at an even higher risk for this to occur.

 Periodontal disease occurs when an infection of the gum and/or bone surrounds the tooth.
 Because the disease is painless, most patients are not aware that they have a problem until examined by a dentist.
-With a healthy tooth, the root is formed in the jawbone with a strong ligament.
+With a healthy tooth, the root is formed in the jawbone with strong ligaments.
 This keeps the tooth tightly attached to the bone.
-Gum protects the bone from bacterial constantly present in the mouth.
+The gums protects the bone from bacterial constantly present in the mouth.
 When healthy, the gum edge is higher than the fiber attachment.
 In turn, a space is formed around the tooth.
 This mirrors having a turtleneck sweater.

 We all have bacteria in our saliva continuously.
 When these bacteria collect on all surfaces, plaque forms.
 If the plaque in the space underneath the gum edge is not removed, infection may occur.
 The longer that plaque remains on a tooth, the more problems it can cause.
 Once it hardens, it becomes what’s known as tartar and must be dislodged by a dental professional.

 At first, patients experience gum inflammation or gingivitis.
 As cells are carried to destroy the bacteria, the gum tissue appears red and swollen.
 Some cases may lead to bleeding when the teeth are being brushed.